 Hi friends!
-I’m so excited to share our living room cozied up for fall.
+I’m so excited to share our neutral boho living room cozied up for fall.
 The season of apple picking, pumpkin carving, crisp mornings, hot drinks, plaid scarves and cinnamon everything is upon us–and if that sentence didn’t make you giddy, I’m not sure what will 😉 Over the last several weeks I’ve enjoyed daydreaming about autumn and planning our fall decor, and finally decided to just go for it!
 Grab a warm drink and enjoy this tour of our fall living room.
 I’ll also be sharing tips on how to achieve the look!

-Pillows & Throws
+Neutral Boho Living Room: Pillows & Throws

-Baskets & Textured Accents
+Boho Baskets & Textured Accents

 For additional warmth and texture, I incorporated a large hammered gold vase, a chunky basket, and a woven hat.
 This year I’m finding that basic pieces such as these can add just as much character as many little decor accents.
 I think my style is leaning towards the simpler side as I find myself using fewer outright seasonal pieces, like pumpkins, and more of what I already have.
 Of course, that is just my personal taste!
 Pumpkin explosions are also wonderful 🙂

-Warm Woods & Books
+Neutral Boho Living Room: Warm Woods & Books

-I’ve already shared our modern boho fall shelf styling in a separate post, but thought I would include a few photos here since it really pulls the look together.
+I’ve already shared our modern boho shelf styling in a separate post, but thought I would include a few photos here since it really pulls the look together.
 Shelves are a great canvas for seasonal decor and to add interest to a large wall.
 Since our home is open concept, we have a lot of wall space that needs structure.
-I love the look of a mantle with built-ins on the sides, but since we don’t have a large budget for architectural changes right now, this ladder shelf serves the purpose 🙂
+I love the look of a mantle with built-ins on the sides, but since we don’t have a budget for architectural changes right now, this ladder shelf serves the purpose 🙂